International School of Beijing 北京顺义国际学校 Co-hosted with · 联合主办

 • 03 Build something real.

-An AI builder week, built exclusively for ISB students, grades 7–12.
+An AI builder week, built for ISB and other international-school students, grades 7–12.
 Five days.
 Limited seats.
 No prior coding required.
 By the final afternoon, August 9, you've shipped a real AI product — a live URL with your name on it, made by you in five days.

 Apply for selection Read the premise